-Are you considering installing CCTV cameras at your WA premises to protect your business against internal theft or other incidents?
+Are you considering installing CCTV cameras in Perth at your WA premises to protect your business against internal theft or other incidents?
 Good move.
 But if you’re wondering what the Surveillance Devices Act 1998 (WA) says with respect to camera surveillance and workplace surveillance, then keep reading.

 Are you allowed to use CCTV to monitor employees?

 According to the Office of the Australian Information Commissioner (OAIC), the Privacy Act 1988 (Privacy Act) doesn’t specify rules for workplace surveillance.
 Regardless, the OAIC states that if your business is covered by the Privacy Act then it may be reasonable for you to install surveillance cameras to monitor employees if you wish to ensure that they’re “performing their duties and using resources appropriately”.
 As long as you comply with the Surveillance Devices Act.

 Additionally, the OAIC reminds us that the Privacy Act regulates how you collect and handle recordings of your employees.
 To cut a long story short, the Privacy Act states you must notify your employees before installing and activating CCTV cameras in the workplace.
 You’re also obligated to keep the recording safe to protect your employees’ privacy.
 When it’s no longer needed, you must destroy or de-identify the video.

 What else you need to know about workplace surveillance?

 These rules also apply to recording devices such as spy cameras, handheld video cameras, and other devices equipped with cameras (smartphones, tablets, drones and laptops).
 However, we only recommend using professional CCTV cameras for your business.